 Download Forms to be Completed by Hand

-(Includes an Authorization for the release of Medical Information).
-This is required so that doctors, insurers, and other relevant parties can share your medical information with our investigator in order to make a determination in your case.
+The complaint form includes an Authorization for the release of Medical Information.
+This form is required so that health care providers, insurers, and other relevant parties can share your medical information with our investigator in order to make a determination in your case.

 Submit a Written Letter